ballerina-platform/module-ballerinax-financial.swiftmt-to-iso20022/swiftmt_to_iso20022/Package.md

 isAddPrefix = true
 ```

 This configuration enables the addition of prefixes to the resulting XML elements.
+By default, this setting is set to `true`.